H3X3R/Bikewale_Scraper/README.md

 # BikeWale Scraper

-This is a personal project that was done overnight, fueled by --> idk i forgot why I did it the next morning.
+This is a personal project that was done overnight, fueled by --> idk I forgot why I did it the next morning.

 This project scrapes bike data from [BikeWale](https://www.bikewale.com/new-bike-search/) and exports it to a CSV file.
 It collects key specifications such as engine capacity (cc), power (bhp), weight (kg), and calculates the power-to-weight ratio for each bike.